phtag/ExtendSim-WebApp/README.md

 The purpose of this project was to create a web-based simulation capability so that users can run the ExtendSim simulation without having to install it on their computers.

 ### Getting Started
 To use the ExtendSim web application, go to the Heruko link: https://extendsim-webapp.herokuapp.com/.
 Use admin as the username and model as the password in the login page.
 After logging in, the scenario inputs page will appear.
-Type any name for your scenario and use the 4 text files
+Type any name for your scenario and use the 4 text files located in the input files folder in my project on GitHub https://github.com/phtag/ExtendSim-WebApp.git

-From the home page, click on the "Go to survey" button.
-This takes you to the survey page.
-Enter your name and a link to a photo of yourself and answer all of the 10 survey questions.
-When finished, click the "submit" button and the Friends-Finder application will display the name and a photo of the closest matching friend.

-You can also click on the link in the footer of the page to view a list of all friends on the site and how they answered their survey questions.
+Once you have setup the scenario inputs, click the "Submit simulation scenario" button.
+Observe the status of the simulation.
+When it completes, click on the "Show scenario results" button to view a table of cycle-time data for the 10 process steps being represented in the simulation model.

-This project is maintained by Peter Tag
+This project is maintained by Peter H. Tag